NIAEFEUP/tts-scraper-js/README.md

 ```
 Usage:  [options] [command]

-Timetable scraper for University of Porto's Information System (SIGARRA)
+CLI tool for scraping timetable on University of Porto's Information System (SIGARRA), outputting the results as comma-separated values (CSV).

 Options: